-Stockholm Resilience Centre, Stockholm University CC BY-ND 3.0.

-STRATEGIC THINKING FOR YOUR TEACHING As a signatory to the Sustainable Development Solutions Network (SDSN) Higher Education Commitment since 2017, we have been committed to supporting and promoting the principles of the SDGs in our curriculum, operations, research and engagement.
+Stockholm Resilience Centre, Stockholm University CC BY-ND 3.0 STRATEGIC THINKING FOR YOUR TEACHING As a signatory to the Sustainable Development Solutions Network (SDSN) Higher Education Commitment since 2017, we have been committed to supporting and promoting the principles of the SDGs in our curriculum, operations, research and engagement.
 In thinking about Western's commitment to sustainability, adopting ideas from EfS pedagogy directly activates these principles from Western's 2021 - 2026 Strategic Plan, for example Sustainability (1.1, 1.2, 1.4); Equity (2.1, 2.3, 2.4); Transformation (3.1); and Connectedness (4.1, 4.2, 4.3).
-Adding EfS pedagogy and content to your teaching and learning toolkit makes good sense in terms of your School's contribution to the Strategic Plan.
-GRADUATE ATTRIBUTE FOSTERING EFS CAPABILITIES MAKING PROGRESS WITH OUR TEACHING AND LEARNING: GRADUATE ATTRIBUTES As part of our strategic commitment, our teaching and learning mission is to educate and shape citizens who can make a positive difference in the world.
+Adding EfS pedagogy and content to your teaching and learning toolkit makes good sense in terms of your School's contribution to the Strategic Plan. &lt;sup>v Seatter & Ceulemans (2017); Dollin, Vermeulen & Germein (2022) vi Redvers (2023); Seatter & Ceulemans (2017): Gale et al (2015) vii Kuhn (2007) FOSTERING EFS CAPABILITIES MAKING PROGRESS WITH OUR TEACHING AND LEARNING: GRADUATE ATTRIBUTES As part of our strategic committment, our teaching and learning mission is to educate and shape citizens who can make a positive difference in the world.
 Graduate attributes describe the knowledge, capabilities and traits that we aspire to for our graduating students.
 At Western, these are: - → Enacting the principles of intellectual enquiry. - → Applying knowledge and skills to curate and communicate ideas truthfully, with purpose and impact. - → Demonstrating a commitment to lifelong learning. - → Actively collaborating in partnership, with respect and reciprocity. - → Acting ethically and responsibly with and for Indigenous Australian peoples and communities. - → Contributing to a sustainable, diverse, and socially-just world.